Study PMBOK 8 acceptance and fit for use for PMP 2026: acceptance criteria, definition of done, usability, and approval traps.

 Explanation: D is best because the scenario shows that internal completion did not guarantee stakeholder acceptance or fit for use.
 A confuses done with accepted.
 B exits too early instead of treating pilot evidence as a real acceptance signal.
 C stays too focused on internal completion without correcting the acceptance decision itself.

-After this section, move to quality traps and prevention so the criteria lens turns into stronger recovery choices.
-When your practice misses come from approving work too early, use the free PMP 2026 practice preview on web and review whether the stronger answer protected definition of done, acceptance, fit for use, or all three.
+After this section, move to Quality Traps and Prevention so the criteria lens turns into stronger recovery choices.
+If your misses come from approving work too early, review PMBOK 8 Focus on Value and use the PMP 2026 practice page on external practice to check whether the stronger answer protected definition of done, acceptance, fit for use, or all three.